Greatest Hits: 2008

 "This is the one thing everyone couldn't stop talking about at taste testing," says Food Editor Ann Taylor Pittman.
 This recipe is a classic in every way: light, fluffy and moist cake with just a hint of bourbon and vanilla flavor, covered with a traditional meringue buttercream-style frosting.
 You can use the same recipe to make cupcakes if you prefer―it makes 24 of them.

 These rich and flavorful cookies are made from ingredients you almost definitely have in your pantry and fridge all the time, so you can whip up a batch on very short notice.
-The recipe also lends itself to variations―we enjoyed chocolate and lemon shortbreads, but you can try whatever flavors you like.

 This flavorful salad was legendary chef Eric Ripert's entry in our Market Basket Challenge.
 He adds savory roast chicken to a fresh salad of apples, Swiss chard, and butternut squash, and tops everything off with a flavorful bacon-mushroom vinaigrette.
 It's healthful, comforting, and tastes like fall.